3CORESec/Trapdoor/README.md

 ### Trapdoor Setup

-You can create your tokens by editing the `config.json` _(in the AWS Lambda page)_ and adding both a path as well as a friendly reminder:
+After the deployment is complete you can create your tokens by editing the `config.json` _(in the AWS Lambda page)_ and adding both a path as well as a friendly reminder:

 ```
 ...